 - Metal Slime: Their bodies are the most concentrated source of Exotic material on the station.
 Every single one you kill provides enough material for several Neuromods.
 If you feel up to it, repeatedly killing them is a good way to max out your stats.

 A wetworks operator for Transtar, Walther Dahl is given the task of disposing of those who are a liability to the company, a job he performs with efficency.
 During the final act of the game, he hijacks Talos I, and turns the many systems of the station against Morgan.

 - Badass Baritone: He is voiced by Steve Blum, after all.

 - HeelFace Brainwashing: Provided you don't murder him and Dr. Igwe is alive, you can convince him to save any surviving crew by removing a Neuromod and taking with it his memory of being ordered to wipe out the station.

 - Humans Are the Real Monsters: Manages to come off as far more contemptible and monstrous than the rampant alien threat loose on the station.
 The Typhon, being totally devoid of empathy, are as incapable of cruelty or malice as they are of pity or compassion.
 They kill and consume humans because it's part of their natural lifecycle.
 Dahl, meanwhile, murders people for money.

-- Keystone Army: Taking out both Dahl and Kaspar causes the dispensers to stop making new Military Operators and all surviving ones to shut down immediately.
+- Keystone Army: Taking out Kaspar causes the dispensers to stop making new Military Operators, and taking out Dahl causes all surviving ones to shut down immediately.
 Conveniently for you.

 - Laser-Guided Amnesia: He says that one of his standard tactics is to pop a Neuromod just before every major eradication mission and have it removed right after, leaving him with nothing but a pile of money and no compromising memory of how he got it.
 You can take advantage of this trait to give him that same LGA to remove the instructions to kill you, letting him become an ally towards the end of the game.